esp8266/Arduino/libraries/ESP8266WiFiMesh/README.md

 Messages sent via `encryptedBroadcast` use CCMP encryption.
 Messages sent via `broadcast` are by default unencrypted, but can optionally be encrypted with AEAD encryption.
 See the "[Encryption](#EspnowMeshBackendEncryption)" segment of the EspnowMeshBackend documentation for more information on the forms of encryption.

 The main advantage of `encryptedBroadcast` over `broadcast` is that replay attack protection comes built-in.
 However, `encryptedBroadcast` is currently slow and experimental so for now `broadcast` is the recommended method to use.
-This means that replay attacks must be handled separately in a manner suitable for your application (e.g. by adding a counter to your messages or just designing your application so repeated messages is not an issue).
+This means that replay attacks must be handled separately in a manner suitable for your application (e.g. by adding a counter to your messages or just by designing your application so repeated messages is not an issue).

 When `broadcast` is used, the message is sent to all surrounding nodes in one transmission without any WiFi scan.